Levakovic v Denmark (third-party intervention, 2018)

-The applicant is a Romani man who is a Croatian citizen (and therefore an EU citizen).
+The applicant was a Romani man and Croatian citizen (and therefore an EU citizen).
 He was born in the Netherlands and moved to Denmark when he was a baby.
-He has lived in Denmark his entire life since then and only speaks Danish and Romanes.
-He has been convicted of several criminal offences and is facing deportation from Denmark.
+He lived in Denmark his entire life and could only speak Danish and Romanes.
+He was convicted of several criminal offences and faced deportation from Denmark as a result.

 The ERRC’s Third-Party Intervention